CreMindES/talks/talks/bosch/docker-intro/index.md

     - SSH
     - Direct
   - ContainerSSH - https://containerssh.io/
-- What did Docker bring to the table for me - A personal story
+- Docker in My Life
 ---

 <!-- # What Docker is?  -->